 - The process works.
 Our last SIP that came out of accreditation five years ago yielded results.
 School-wide initiatives such as "Teaching for Transformation (TfT)," "Professional Learning Communities (PLC's)," and "One to One Technology" were all a result of our prior SIP.
 We have had success with all three initiatives to the point that our teaching staff has recognized PLC's and TfT as practices we need to continue to implement and improve.

-The new SIP which includes five key goals and detailed explanations of each is now in the final approval process with Christian Schools International which will then be shared with staff and you, the SFC Association, later this year.
+The new SIP which includes five key goals and detailed explanations of each is now in the final approval process with Christian Schools International which will then be shared with staff and you later this year.

 We invite you to pray for this SIP as it is finalized and implemented and as we seek to serve the Lord and each of you better in the upcoming years.